nwillis/my-dev-setup/doc/macosx-setup.md

 - Immersed Desktop Agent (for connecting with my OC2)
 - Amethyst Window Management (for keep multiple windows tidy)
 - Stats (for system status monitoring)
--

 ## Terminal.app Setup
 *I agree the designing philosophy of ChromeOS, software is just a service, I don't want to install many packages locally.
-So iTerm2 is optimized.*
+So iTerm2 is excluded.*

 - xcode-select --install
 - Homebrew